Summary

 AppleMark

-Moreover, the frame of the painting looks like a fresco, it is longer than wide.
+Moreover, the frame of the painting looks like a fresco; it is longer than wide.
 The action is frozen in time.

-2) The colours:
+2) The colors:

-It represents the unimaginable, the inexpressible and revolutionizes the representation of the Shoah.
+He represents the unimaginable, the inexpressible and revolutionizes the representation of the Shoah.

 b) Biography of Serge Smulevic:

-Serge Smulevic was born on April 6, 1920 in Warsaw into a rather modest family with a grandfather who was a former teacher of Hebrew, and another rabbi.
+Serge Smulevic was born on 6 April 1920 in Warsaw into a rather modest family with a grandfather who was a former teacher of Hebrew, and another rabbi.
 Arrived in France in 1923, his parents opened a shirt shop.
 After this first trip, they made the journey again to Petite-Roselle then Thionville and finally Nice where they both died.
-Serge Smulevic studied at the Beaux-Arts in Strasbourg from 1935 to 1939, where he graduated.
+Serge Smulevic studied at the Beaux-Arts de Strasbourg from 1935 to 1939, where he graduated.

 Here is his testimony about his life in the camp: